For programmers who would like to use IntelliJ IDEA with this course.

 /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home.
 For Ubuntu Linux, this will be under

 /usr/lib/jvm.
-For Windows you must use a 32 bit Java compiler, which defaults to a directory like
+For Windows you should use a 64 bit Java compiler, which defaults to a directory like

 Change the Theme to Darcula.
 IDEA will restart.